sensu/sensu-docs/content/sensu-go/5.16/guides/troubleshooting.md

 }
 {{< /highlight >}}

-If you see a message like this, review your asset definition &mdash; it means that the entity wasn't able to download the required asset due to filter restrictions.
+If you see a message like this, review your asset definition &mdash; it means that the entity wasn't able to download the required asset due to asset filter restrictions.
 If you can't remember where you stored the information on disk, here's how to find it:

 {{< highlight shell >}}